rgehrsitz/rex/docs/M3_OPERATIONS.md

 `REX_REDIS_CHANNELS` is a comma-separated list.
 Durations use Go duration syntax such as `250ms`, `5s`, or `1m`.

 TLS verifies the server certificate and requires TLS 1.2 or newer.
-Set `server_name` when the Redis address is not the certificate name.
+When `server_name` is empty, REX derives it from the host in `redis.address`.
+Set `server_name` when that host is not the certificate name.
 Set `ca_file` to a PEM bundle for a private authority.
 REX has no setting to skip certificate verification.
 Logs include the Redis address, database, and whether TLS is in use; they omit usernames, passwords, fact values, and event payloads from Redis